 One of the best ways to enjoy the fall colors of East Tennessee is by hitting the back roads for a scenic drive.
 You’ll discover hidden gems and experience the beautiful array of colors from the comfort of your car.
 We recommend checking out the Devil’s Triangle and the Southern Settlement Trail.
 You can find more info about the trails here.

 And of course, while you’re here be sure immerse yourself in the local scene.
 While COVID 19 has brought about many changes, there are still some fall events happening in Anderson County.
 You can visit our event calendar to check out what’s happening while you’re here.

 Whether you plan to spend a quick weekend or an entire week with us, we have accommodations to fit your needs.
 From lakefront homes to a quaint cabin in the woods, we have it all.
-Be sure to check out the Where to Stay section on our website and find your home away from home.
+Be sure to check out the "STAY" section on our website and find your home away from home.